codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 #### The proper/secure way for Kubernetes Cluster 1.24+

-For production environments you should create a service account and/or role for Codefresh access.
+For production environments, create a service account and/or role for Codefresh access.

-The minimum permissions Codefresh needs to work with the cluster are the following:
+Codefresh needs these minimum permissions to work with the cluster:

 `codefresh-role.yml`
 {% highlight yaml %}